MeDGranD/TCPServer/README.md

 - log - show all accepted connections.
 - state - show the state of the server.

-Also in src folder ypu can find simple HTTP handler.
+Also in src folder you can find simple HTTP handler.
 It get, parse and send via simple interface - all you need to do is get HTTPreq struct and give HTTPans struct.

 You can see examples on this [page](https://github.com/MeDGranD/TCPServer/tree/main/example).